ayellapragada/root/README.md

 This is my take on a digital version of Root.

-This version is relatively complete, but the AI isn't that great.
+This version is complete in terms of all base game mechanics, but the AI could be improved.

-It works, I'm happy with it as a learning exercise, but it's not supported / nor was it ever really supported.
+It works, I'm happy with it as a learning exercise, but it's no longer supported.

 Stay tuned for more info on my next related project!